 Her monograph, Local Lives, Global Spaces: Latin American Literature at the Millennium (Bucknell University Press) focuses on localizing practices in literature as a means of studying the impact of globalization on everyday life.
 Her book lies at the juncture of globalization and contemporary Latin American literature, emphasizing the techniques of locality through which everyday protagonists mediate their entanglement within multinational and global processes.
 Dr. Raynor’s work has taken an increasingly digital turn in recent years.
 Her grant-funded projects, Digital Hispania (FRQSC)/ The Digital Geographies of the Hispanic World (SSHRC), resulted in a second book, a critical anthology she co-edited with Rhian Lewis entitled Digital Encounters: Envisioning Connectivity in Contemporary Latin American Cultural Production (forthcoming in the fall of 2021 with the University of Toronto Press).
 This volume provides compelling insights into the forms of connection that emerge in Latin America’s digital encounter with the web, considering not only how networks are formed, but also the expansion of these discourses to other regions of the world.

-Cecily Raynor is currently the Graduate Program Director for Digital Humanities at McGill as of the 2020-2021 academic year.
+Cecily Raynor was the Graduate Program Director for Digital Humanities at McGill during the 2020-2021 academic year.
 She is also the Multilingualism and Multiculturalism Committee Chair for the ADHO (Alliance of Digital Humanities Organizations), served as a Local Organizer of DH 2017 in Montréal, and co-edited the Portuguese-language edition of Digital Humanities Quarterly with Alex Gil and Luis Ferla.

 The Legacy of Stéfan Sinclair